Quick reference guide

 Separate school-paid from personally paid

 Do not mix reimbursements with your own costs.
-If the school paid you back, mark it clearly or leave it out of your claim pack.
+If the school paid you back, mark it clearly or leave it out of your review pack.

-For everything else, keep the receipt, a short note, and the category so the deduction is explainable months later.
+For everything else, keep the receipt, a short note, and the category so the record is explainable months later.

 The habit